SeldonIO/alibi-detect/doc/source/overview/config_files.md

 Validating at this stage is useful at errors can be caught before the sometimes time-consuming operation of resolving the config dictionary, which involves loading each artefact in the dictionary.
-The *resolved* config dictionary is then also passed through `validate_config`, and this second validation can also be done explicitly:
+The *resolved* config dictionary is then also passed through {func}`~alibi_detect.utils.loading.validate_config`, and this second validation can also be done explicitly:

 ```python
 import numpy as np